French Guiana: Tour

 The Tour of Guiana (locally: Tour de Guyane), formerly known as "Le Tour du Littoral" (the Littoral Tour) or more rarely as "La Grande Boucle Guayanaise", is a cycling stage race that takes place mainly in French Guiana each year, although it occasionally crosses neighbouring countries.

 It takes place in nine stages, with a route linking the main towns of the department: Cayenne, Kourou, and Saint-Laurent-du-Maroni.
 It was created in 1950 and is organised by the Comité Régional de Cyclisme de la Guyane (French Guiana Cycling Committee).

 The tour has been international since 1978.
 Over the years it has gained in importance and popularity and its duration has increased.
 The participation has grown from a mostly French Guianan group in the first editions to editions with more than 10 different nationalities.
 The 2020 edition of the Tour could not take place due to the COVID-19 pandemic.
 This is also the case for the Tour in 2021.

-In popular culture

-The novel Papillon, by the French convict Henri Charrière, is set in French Guiana.
-It was first published in France in 1969, describing his escape from a penal colony there.
-Becoming an instant bestseller, it was translated into English from the original French by June P. Wilson and Walter B. Michaels for a 1970 edition, and by author Patrick O'Brian.
-Soon afterward the book was adapted for a Hollywood film of the same name.
-Charrière stated that all events in the book are truthful and accurate, allowing for minor lapses in memory.
-Since its publication there has been controversy over its accuracy.